Carlos Manuel Arana Osorio: Military career

 Under Colonel Arana's jurisdiction and in the city, military strategists armed and fielded various paramilitary death squads to supplement regular army and police units in clandestine terror operations against the FAR's (Rebel Armed Forces, Fuerzas Armadas Rebeldes) civilian support base.
-Personnel, weapons, funds and operational instructions were supplied to these organizations by the armed forces.
+Personnel, weapons, funds, and operational instructions were supplied to these organizations by the armed forces.
 The death squads operated with impunity – permitted by the government to kill any civilians deemed to be either insurgents or insurgent collaborators.
 The paramilitaries or "commissioners" who comprised the clandestine terrorist groups organized by the army were primarily right-wing fanatics with ties to the MLN, founded and led by Mario Sandoval Alarcón, a former participant in the 1954 coup.
 By 1967, the Guatemalan army claimed to have 1,800 civilian paramilitaries under its direct control.
 One of the most notorious death squads operating during this period was the MANO, also known as the Mano Blanca ("White Hand"); initially formed by the MLN as a paramilitary front in 1966 to prevent President Méndez Montenegro from taking office, the MANO was quickly taken over by the military and incorporated into the state's counter-terror apparatus.
-The members of the MANO were largely army officers, and the organization received funding from wealthy landowners.
+The members of the MANO were primarily army officers, and the organization received funding from wealthy landowners.
 It also received information from military intelligence.

 Observers estimate that government forces killed or "disappeared" as many as 15,000 civilians in three years of the Mendez presidency.
 Amnesty International cited estimates that 3,000 to 8,000 peasants were killed by the army and paramilitary organizations in Zacapa and Izabal under Colonel Arana between October 1966 and March 1968.
 Other estimates put the death toll at 15,000 in Zacapa alone during the Mendez period.
 The victims included guerrilla sympathizers, peasants, labor union leaders, intellectuals, students, and other vaguely defined "enemies of the government."
-Some observers referred to the policy of the Guatemalan government as "White Terror" -a term previously used to describe similar periods of anti-communist mass killing in countries such as Taiwan and Spain.
+Some observers referred to the policy of the Guatemalan government as "White Terror"—a term previously used to describe similar periods of anti-communist mass killing in countries such as Taiwan and Spain.

-The growth of government-sponsored paramilitarism and the government's use of "any means necessary" resulted in the opposition increasing its level of resistance to ensure its survival.
-The "White Terror" (which led to the destruction of the FAR's ladino peasant base in the eastern provinces) caused the MR-13 to retreat to Guatemala City.
+The growth of government-sponsored paramilitarism and the government's use of "any means necessary" increased the opposition's resistance level to ensure its survival.
+The "White Terror" (which led to the destruction of the FAR's Ladino-peasant base in the eastern provinces) caused the MR-13 to retreat to Guatemala City.
 There, the MR-13 began to engage in selective killings of members of the security forces as well as U.S. military advisors.
-The insurgents assassinated the American ambassador to Guatemala, John Gordon Mein, in 1968, and the German ambassador to Guatemala, Karl Von Spreti, in 1970.
+The insurgents assassinated the American ambassador to Guatemala, John Gordon Mein, in 1968 and the German ambassador to Guatemala, Karl Von Spreti, in 1970.